 Quebec boy named new 'chief play officer' at Toys 'R' Us

-Toys 'R' Us, Canada hires 12-year-old Emile Burbidge from Saint-Bruno, Que., as its new Chief Play Officer (CPO).
+Toys 'R' Us Canada hired Emile Burbidge from Saint-Bruno, Que., as its Chief Play Officer (CPO) in 2016.
 (CNW Group/Toys 'R' Us (Canada) Ltd.)

 Annik Chainey, The Canadian Press

 Published Monday, March 14, 2016 8:24AM EDT

 Last Updated Monday, March 14, 2016 5:43PM EDT